 Longer days and extra daylight make summer an ideal time to tackle home improvement projects.
-But don’t allow the lazy, hazy days of summer blind you to the potential environmental hazards that turn up during do-it-yourself renovations.
-So, whether you are painting the house, updating a kitchen, or redecorating the kids’ rooms while they are away at camp, take heed.
+Don’t allow the lazy, hazy days of summer blind you to the potential environmental hazards that turn up during do-it-yourself renovations.
+Whether you are painting the house, updating a kitchen, or redecorating the kids’ rooms while they are away at camp, take heed.
 Here’s our “Watch Out” list:

 1. Watch Out When Sanding or Disrupting Painted Surfaces

 If you live in a home built prior to 1978, paint containing lead can be anywhere.
 Before starting any renovation project – big or small – test for lead paint.
 It can be dangerous.
 Even a speck of dust from lead paint can cause lead poisoning, which leads to neurological issues, brain damage, and other serious health consequences.

 Whether you are remodeling your kitchen, sanding and staining the deck, or doing something as small as hanging pictures on a wall that contains lead paint, proper EPA Lead Safe work practices, outlined in the Renovation, Repair, and Painting Program (RRP), should be followed.
 Although following RRP work practices is not required for DIYers, it is the best way to safeguard your health and the health of those around you.
 For more information on Lead Safe work practices for DIYers, click here.

 2. Watch Out That You Don’t Release Asbestos Fibers Into the Air

 Before any renovation or demolition, you need to know if you are about to disturb any materials containing asbestos.
 Even though it is a naturally occurring mineral fiber, asbestos is banned in certain forms because of its toxicity.
 Once used for everything from insulation and decoration to fireproofing, asbestos now is restricted to certain products, but is still used.